Dan Sullivan (U.S. senator): 2020

 In the 2020 election, after running unopposed in the Republican primary election, Sullivan faced independent candidate Al Gross, an orthopedic surgeon and former commercial fisherman who had been nominated by the Alaska Democratic Party.
 The race was considered "unexpectedly close," with some polls indicating that the two candidates were neck-and-neck.
 Gross touted his "deep roots" in the state and published several campaign videos that received national attention.
 In addition to the Democratic Senatorial Campaign Committee's funding of Gross's candidacy, Gross reportedly did "an excellent job fundraising", outraising Sullivan between July 1 and the end of September 2019.

 While the race was considered "too early to call" for several days after the November 3 election, Gross called Sullivan to concede on November 13.
 Ultimately, Sullivan defeated Gross 54% to 41%, with Alaskan Independence Party nominee John Howe receiving nearly 5% of the vote.

+2026

+Sullivan is running for reelection in 2026.
+In the general election, he faces Democratic nominee Mary Peltola and independent Daniel J. Sullivan Jr. The election will be conducted using instant-runoff voting.

 Tenure

 Sullivan was sworn into office on January 6, 2015, by Vice President Joe Biden.